By C. Michael Forsyth

 “To use forced nudity as a punishment is both degrading and inhumane,” blasted a spokesperson for the European Council for Human Dignity.
 “Coming at a time when female journalists are being targeted for sexual abuse in the region, this is especially outrageous.”

-King Abdullah’s niece Fatima Zehref was just 19 and attending university in France when the eye-popping pics were published in the June 2, 2001 issue of the now-defunct Monde Scandaleuse, accompanied by an article headlined “Saudi Princess is No Boob.”
+King Abdullah’s niece Fatima Zehref was just 19 and attending university in France when the eye-popping pics were published in the now-defunct Monde Scandaleuse, accompanied by an article headlined “Saudi Princess is No Boob.”

 Her brother Sheik Ahmed Zehref is delighted that the family is finally receiving justice.